cgossain/FirebaseIdentity/README.md

     }
 }
 ```

-There are many other examples included in the sample application that you should check out.
+There are many other examples included in the demo project that you should check out.

-### Reauthentication
+### AuthManagerReauthenticating

 There are some user profile changes in Firebase that require a recent login.
-In particular Firebase will trigger the `FIRAuthErrorCodeRequiresRecentLogin = 17014,` error in these situation.
+In particular, Firebase will trigger the `FIRAuthErrorCodeRequiresRecentLogin = 17014,` error in these situations.

 This library handles this error via the `AuthManagerReauthenticating` protocol.

+Given that a user may have multiple identity providers linked to their account, this protocol is used to offload the decision of which one to use for reauthentication.
+One way to implement this could be by simply presenting UI to the user asking them to reauthenticate using one of the given identity providers (further offloading the decision to the user).
+Alternatively, you could implement by simply asking for reauthentication from the highest priority identify provider.

-However as an added bonus, this library also tracks the last user sign in time and will optimistically request reauthentication if more that 5 minutes have elapsed since the last sign in (5 minutes matches the currently documented Firebase recent sign in threshhold).
-The benefit of tracking this locally is that we can avoid an additional network request that we know will generate this error anyways.
+As an added bonus, this library also locally caches the last user sign in date and will optimistically request reauthentication if more that 5 minutes (the currently documented Firebase recent sign in threshhold) have elapsed since the last sign in.
+The benefit of caching this locally is that we can avoid an additional network request that we know will generate the `17014` error anyways (slightly speeds things up from the users perspective).

-Reauthentication only applies when a user is already signed in so a good place to implement this protocol would be on a view controller that provides the account profile change UI.
+Keep in mind that reauthentication only applies when a user is already signed in, so a good place to implement this protocol would be on a view controller that provides UI related to account management.
 For example,

 ```
 extension AccountViewController: AuthManagerReauthenticating {